Also known as: Chromosome analysis

 A bone marrow biopsy is needed to take a sample of bone marrow.

 The sample is placed into a special dish or tube and allowed to grow in the laboratory.
 Cells are later taken from the new sample and stained.
 The laboratory specialist uses a microscope to examine the size, shape, and number of chromosomes in the cell sample.
-The stained sample is photographed to shows the arrangement of the chromosomes.
-This is called a karotype.
+The stained sample is photographed to show the arrangement of the chromosomes.
+This is called a karyotype.